-Research Evaluation & Assessment Service
+Research Evaluation & Assessment Service (REAS)

 Enhancing research impact by increasing the visibility of researchers and their scholarly outputs, optimizing publishing strategies and evaluating research performance are services the Research Intelligence community supports with its resources and tools.
-A team of bibliometric practitioners can give advice on effective strategies for maximizing research impact and to create understanding in the research community of research evaluation metrics or intelligence.
+A team of bibliometric practitioners of the University Library can give advice on effective strategies for maximizing research impact and to create understanding in the research community of research evaluation metrics or intelligence.
 Furthermore, the community engages in the development of new methodologies in measuring quality and relevance of research and its societal impact.

 - Awareness: advocating sensible use of metrics-based research assessment and analytics